alexjuda/dotfiles/README.md

 # My dotfiles

-A single repo with all system configuration, powered by symlinks.
+A single repo with all my configs.
+System tools, shell, code editor, keyboard remaps.
+System configuration is deployed with [Ansible](https://www.ansible.com/).
+See [linux/ansible/Makefile](linux/ansible/Makefile).

-Rework in progress.
-See [linux/setting-up.md](linux/setting-up.md) for the new approach.
-See [old-readme.rst](old-readme.rst) for the old but battle-tested one.
+There are also few out-of-date [installer scripts](scripts).